hj-n/dabrush-preprocessing/README.md

 	  1. Run sanity check for the specification
 	  2. read and sample data based on specification
 		3. Check whether the projection exists and if not, generate
+		4. Run preprocessing and save the preprocessed file as JSON

 ### File directories